IJSComplexMatter/cddm/doc/quickstart.rst

 .. note::

-   In non-ergodic systems auto-background subtraction may not work sufficiently well, so you are encouraged to work with norm = 3 (the default) during the calculation, and later decide on the normalization procedure.
+   In non-ergodic systems auto-background subtraction may not work sufficiently well, so you are encouraged to work with norm = 3 or (6 or 7) during the calculation, and later decide on the normalization procedure.
 You should calculate with norm < 3 only if you need to gain the speed, or to reduce the memory requirements.

 .. _method_and_norm: